vikingeducation/prep_basics/test-yourself-answers.md

 Even though grids are not necessary to design a web page, they make the process much easier and better looking visually.

+The Grid system is typically 12 or 18 grids, designed to be evenly divisible, to allow many styles of layouts, for different viewport, or screen sizes.
+Often in mobile design your elements will be a single grid, so everything lines up well vertically, then for larger screens with more real estate, you can easily have 2,3,4,6 or 12 elements that are all equal size, or any combination of those grids that you like.
+Grids can be further broken up with nested grids.

 *Contributed by [Sarah Fox](http://github.com/sarahfoxy)* *Contributed by [Christopher Vicini](https://github.com/christophervicini)* *Contributed by [Bagus Aji Santoso](https://github.com/baguzzzaji)*